-The Institut Pasteur in Nha Trang (IP Nha Trang) was founded in 1895 by Dr Alexandre Yersin, remembered as the first scientist that discovered the bacillus bubonic plague Yersina pestis.
-In 1975, the IP Nha Trang was merged with the system of preventive medicine under Vietnam’s Ministry of Health to manage the task of preventive medicine in central provinces of Vietnam.
+The Institut Pasteur in Nha Trang was founded in 1895 by Dr Alexandre Yersin, remembered as the first scientist that discovered the bacillus bubonic plague Yersina pestis.
+In 1975, the institute was merged with the system of preventive medicine under Vietnam’s Ministry of Health to manage the task of preventive medicine in central provinces of Vietnam.

-October 1997 marks the establishment of the clinical biological laboratory of the IP Nha Trang, under the BIO-95 Project sponsored by the Institut Pasteur International Network.
+October 1997 marks the establishment of the clinical biological laboratory of the Institut Pasteur de Nha Trang, under the BIO-95 Project sponsored by the Institut Pasteur International Network.
 The Laboratory was then renamed as the Center for Medical Biology in July 2005 and recently as Medical Services Center (2020).
-In addition, the IP Nha Trang established the Center for Food Safety Analysis in Central Provinces in 2009.
+In addition, the institute established the Center for Food Safety Analysis in Central Provinces in 2009.